Updated: Jun 17

 *Press your tofu

-If you want the tofu to be firm and crispy when you pan fry or bake it then you’ll want to press the water out of it at least an hour before you cook it.
-Wrap the tofu in paper towels or a clean tea towel and set something heavy on top of it, like a cast iron pan or a few heavy books.
+If you want the tofu to be firm and crispy when you pan fry, air fry or bake it, then you’ll want to press the water out of it at least an hour before you cook it.
+Wrap the tofu in a few paper towels or a clean tea towel, set it on a plate (that has rims so the water doesn't run onto your countertop), then set something heavy on top of it, like a cast iron pan or a few heavy books.
 Let it press for about an hour if possible.

 Layer it up